People / PhD StudentsPhD Students: L - R

 Cohort: September 2020

 Research Statement: I study compilers, specifically looking into new intermediate representations and abstractions.
 My research aims to broaden the optimization space of compilers through intermediate representations that grant empowering degrees of freedom through strong guarantees.
-I am also interested in static analysis, runtime system co-design, programming languages, and memory models.
+I am broadly interested in static analysis, runtime system co-design, programming languages, and memory models.

 Tommy's Website